goyal6624/nosql-challenge/README.md

 3. What are the top 5 establishments with a `RatingValue`` rating value of 5, sorted by lowest hygiene score, nearest to the new restaurant added, "Penang Flavours"?

-- [`Volunteer`, Plumstead Manor Nursery', 'Iceland', 'TIWA N TIWA African Restaurant Ltd', 'Howe and Co Fish and Chips - Van 17']
+- ['Volunteer', 'Plumstead Manor Nursery', 'Iceland', 'TIWA N TIWA African Restaurant Ltd', 'Howe and Co Fish and Chips - Van 17']

 4. How many establishments in each Local Authority area have a hygiene score of 0?